EastEriq/LAST_CelestronFocusMotor/README.md

   _operating_range_*[1,19]/18.
 The motor is then moved somewhere mid range.
 - the motor runs at 355.6 steps/second (measured with `testing/turningspeed`).
 Movement follows an S profile, with ~1 sec to accelerate to full speed and decelerate to stop.
-  1000 steps are a full turn (0r maybe only 960, see below).
+  ~1000 steps should be a full turn (I counted 29 full turns for 31930 ticks of one "broken" focuser, almost 32 of another, though none match the demultiplication ratio noted below, 3/320).
 Increasing counts mean CCW rotation.
 - there is also a SlowMotion mode.
 In it the speed is ~80steps/second.
 - The step counter wraps around at 60000 (not 2^16).
 This is seen when attempting the calibration of a focuser mechanically disconnected from the focus screw.